jupiters1117/mico/README.rst

 MICO: Mutual Information and Conic Optimization for feature selection
 ---------------------------------------------------------------------

 **MICO** is a Python package that implements a conic optimization based feature selection method with mutual information (MI) measure [1]_.
-The idea behind the approach is to use MI to measure the features’relevance and redundancy, and to formulate the feature selection problem as a pure-binary quadratic optimization problem, which can be heuristically solved by an efficient randomization algorithm via semidefinite programming [2]_.
+The idea behind the approach is to measure the features’relevance and redundancy using MI, and then formulate a feature selection problem as a pure-binary quadratic optimization problem, which can be heuristically solved by an efficient randomization algorithm via semidefinite programming [2]_.
 Optimization software **Colin** [6]_ is used for solving the underlying conic optimization problems.

 This package

-- provides scikit-learn compatible APIs.
-- implements three different MI measures:

-  + **JMI** : Joint Mutual Information [3]_
-  + **JMIM** : Joint Mutual Information Maximisation [4]_
-  + **MRMR** : Max-Relevance Min-Redundancy [5]_

 - implements three methods for feature selections: